If you have any questions that are not covered below, please feel free to contact the club.

 There is no upper age limit

-- • Kyoshi - You may have seen this used on the 'History' page. in reference to Roger Wilkes.
-The term is used for a senior teacher or professor of martial arts.
+- • Hanshi - You may have seen this used on the 'History' page. in reference to Roger Wilkes.
+The term means 'exemplary teacher' or 'professor' of martial arts.

 • Sensei - This is how the black belt instructors are to be addressed, whilst training in the dojo